Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models: From to

 \begin{proof} Let $T = (\mathcal{I}, \mathcal{O}, \Delta)$ be a task that is solvable in $\amp_f$ by a protocol $\calP = \left\{ p_1, \dots, p_n \right\}$.
 We use a hard-coded unique identifier~$id_i$ for each process~$p_i$.

-We construct a simulation system that simulates $\amp_f$ in $\sfho_f$ so that for $1 \le i \le n$, (1) the $i$-th simulated process is $p_i$, and (2) the $i$-th simulation machine $P_i$ has the specification given by Algorithm~\ref{algo:AMPinHO_gen}.
-Roughly, to simulate sending a message in $\amp_f$, it is echoed in every round of $\sfho_f$ by the processes that have already received it, in the hope that all processes eventually receive it.
+We construct a simulation system that simulates $\amp_f$ in $\sfho_f$ so that for $1 \le i \le n$, (1) the $i$-th simulated process is $p_i$ and (2) the $i$-th simulation machine~$P_i$ has the specification given by Algorithm~\ref{algo:AMPinHO_gen}.
+Roughly, to simulate broadcasting a message in $\amp_f$, it is echoed in every round of $\sfho_f$ by the processes that have already received it, in the hope that all processes eventually receive it.
 This fails when the message's original process is silenced in $\sfho_f$, and the simulated run risks violating the Non-faulty Liveness condition of $\amp_f$.
 So processes rely on acknowledgements to determine if their messages have reached everyone, until which they temporarily block themselves from proceeding in $\amp_f$.
 Thus if they are silenced in $\sfho_f$, they are faulty in $\amp_f$, and the Faulty Quasi-Liveness condition allows their last message to be not received by everyone in the simulated run.

-To solve a task $T$ in $\sfho_f$, a protocol $\calQ = \left\{ q_1, \dots, q_n \right\}$ can again be constructed in the same manner as in Section~\ref{sec:HOinAMP}, except that now the main events of $q_i$ are ho-send and ho-recv, while its internal events are amp-send and amp-recv.
+To solve a task $T$ in $\sfho_f$, a protocol $\calQ = \left\{ q_1, \dots, q_n \right\}$ can again be constructed in the same manner as in Section~\ref{sec:HOinAMP}, except that now the main events of $q_i$ are ho-bc and ho-recv, while its internal events are amp-bc and amp-recv.

 The simulator $q_i$ works as follows.
-The input of $q_i$ is also used as the input for $p_i$.
-When $p_i$ does an internal $\operatorname{amp-send}_i(m)$, $q_i$ broadcasts $latest = \left\langle id_i, m, T \right\rangle$ for some time value $T$ in every subsequent round of $\sfho_f$.
+The input of $q_i$ is also used as the input for~$p_i$.
+When $p_i$ does an internal $\operatorname{amp-bc}_i(m)$, $q_i$ broadcasts $latest = \left\langle id_i, m, T \right\rangle$ for some time value $T$ in every subsequent round of $\sfho_f$.
 Also in every round, it broadcasts all previously received messages and acknowledgements for messages of the form $\left\langle \cdot, \cdot, \cdot \right\rangle$.
-It waits to receive at least $f$ acknowledgements for $\left\langle id_i, m, T \right\rangle$ before unblocking $p_i$ by enabling an internal $\operatorname{amp-recv}_i(m')$ for every pending received message of the form $\left\langle \cdot, m', \cdot \right\rangle$.
-If $p_i$ internally decides an output $o$, then $q_i$ decides $o$ as well.
+It waits to receive at least $f$ acknowledgements for~$\left\langle id_i, m, T \right\rangle$ before unblocking $p_i$ by enabling an internal $\operatorname{amp-recv}_i(m')$ for every pending received message of the form $\left\langle \cdot, m', \cdot \right\rangle$.
+If $p_i$ internally decides an output~$o$, then~$q_i$ decides~$o$ as well.

-Every~$P_i$ tags every message~$m$ from~$p_i$ with the identifier~$id_i$ and a timestamp~$T$, to distinguish an $\amp_f$ message that is sent multiple times by a process or by different processes.
+Every~$P_i$ tags every message~$m$ from~$p_i$ with the identifier~$id_i$ and a timestamp~$T$, to distinguish an $\amp_f$ message that is broadcast multiple times by a process or by different processes.

 The first observation is that if~$q_i$ is non-faulty (in $\sfho_f$) then~$p_i$ is also non-faulty (in $\amp_f$).
 By Lemma~\ref{lem:all_see_non_sil} and since~$q_i$ is non-silenced, every non-null $latest$ value that occurs at~$q_i$ eventually reaches all processes in~$\calQ$.
 After a $latest$ value by $q_i$ is acknowledged by all the processes, $q_i$ receives at least $n - f > f$ acknowledgements and thus allows $p_i$ to continue in the simulated run.